Tyler Boyd Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Season Stats

-- Boyd has put together a 290-yard campaign so far (48.3 receiving yards per game) with one touchdown, reeling in 28 balls on 38 targets.

-- So far this season, 21.7% of the 175 passes thrown by his team have gone Boyd's way.

-- With two targets in the red zone this season, Boyd has been on the receiving end of 15.4% of his team's 13 red zone pass attempts.
+- Boyd (two red zone targets) has been the recipient of 15.4% of his team's 13 red zone pass attempts.

-- The Bengals, who rank 10th in the NFL in points scored, have attempted a pass 51.9% of the time while running the ball 48.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Ravens.